annecas/visual-essays/README.md

        url="https://i.ibb.co/7z6YhXc/C53846-C8-A6-C2-4-E4-B-BD61-3-E12037-BB75-B.jpg"
        >

-I would be honored to join your team and grow ITHAKA’s initiatives.
+I would be honored to join your team.
 Thank you for considering my application.
 I look forward to discussing my qualifications and enthusiasm for ITHAKA’s work further.